Environmental and Natural Resources Law Clinic

 Protecting Vermont's Water Quality

 On August 14, 2008, the Clinic filed a petition on behalf of Conservation Law Foundation (CLF) asking EPA to withdraw Vermont’s authority to administer the Clean Water Act permitting program in Vermont.
-The Clean Water Act gives EPA the primary responsibility to implement its water pollution control mandates, and EPA may delegate this authority to a state where the state meets certain minimum requirements.
-Vermont applied for and received delegation authority in 1974.
+The Clean Water Act gives EPA the primary responsibility to implement its water pollution control mandates, but EPA may approve a state program in its stead where the state meets certain minimum requirements.
+Vermont applied for and received approval in 1974.